CollierExposed/collierexposed.github.io/README.md

 ## The Investigation
 This is not journalism as usual.
-This is a public reckoning.
+This is a **public reckoning**.
-**Stuart Collier** — once paraded as a tabloid reporter — stands revealed here not merely as a gutter hack, but as a man entangled in cruelty, deceit, and a culture of rot at the heart of Murdoch’s empire.

-The record is open.
+> “The record is open.
 The evidence is laid bare.
-The archive is free.
+The archive is free.”

+**Stuart Collier** — once paraded as a tabloid reporter — is exposed here not merely as a gutter hack, but as a man entangled in **cruelty, deceit, and systemic corruption** at the heart of Murdoch’s press empire.

+The investigation is meticulous, archival, and **fully documented**, drawing on years of research, call logs, contemporaneous articles, and other primary sources.

 ---